pedromedley/website/content/eula.md

 By receiving, opening the file package, and/or using Insomnia REST Client ("Software") containing this software, you agree that this End User User License Agreement(EULA) is a legally binding and valid contract and agree to be bound by it.
 You agree to abide by the intellectual property laws and all of the terms and conditions of this Agreement.

-Unless you have a different license agreement signed by Gregory Schier your use of Insomnia REST Client indicates your acceptance of this license agreement and warranty.
+Unless you have a different license agreement signed by Floating Keyboard Software your use of Insomnia REST Client indicates your acceptance of this license agreement and warranty.

-Subject to the terms of this Agreement, Gregory Schier grants to you a limited, non-exclusive, non-transferable license, without right to sub-license, to use Insomnia REST Client in accordance with this Agreement and any other written agreement with Gregory Schier.
-Gregory Schier does not transfer the title of Insomnia REST Client to you; the license granted to you is not a sale.
-This agreement is a binding legal agreement between Gregory Schier and the purchasers or users of Insomnia REST Client .
+Subject to the terms of this Agreement, Floating Keyboard Software grants to you a limited, non-exclusive, non-transferable license, without right to sub-license, to use Insomnia REST Client in accordance with this Agreement and any other written agreement with Floating Keyboard Software.
+Floating Keyboard Software does not transfer the title of Insomnia REST Client to you; the license granted to you is not a sale.
+This agreement is a binding legal agreement between Floating Keyboard Software and the purchasers or users of Insomnia REST Client .

-If you do not agree to be bound by this agreement, remove Insomnia REST Client from your computer now and, if applicable, promptly return to Gregory Schier by mail any copies of Insomnia REST Client and related documentation and packaging in your possession.
+If you do not agree to be bound by this agreement, remove Insomnia REST Client from your computer now and, if applicable, promptly return to Floating Keyboard Software by mail any copies of Insomnia REST Client and related documentation and packaging in your possession.

 ## 2. DISTRIBUTION

 Insomnia REST Client and the license herein granted shall not be copied, shared, distributed, re-sold, offered for re-sale, transferred or sub-licensed in whole or in part except that you may make one copy for archive purposes only.
-For information about redistribution of Insomnia REST Client contact Gregory Schier.
+For information about redistribution of Insomnia REST Client contact Floating Keyboard Software.

 ## 3. USER AGREEMENT